 In order to impart the Truth (ਸਚ) to us, all 35 contributors in the Sri Guru Granth Sahib (SGGS) have used terms that were already within the use and within the psyche of people of the time.

-However, these terms (along with many more) have been used in the Gurbani as examples (ਹਵਾਲਾ), but explicitly with new meanings and understanding to fit the new spiritual paradigms of Sikhi or Gurmat (Giaan or Wisdom of the Sri Guru Granth Sahib, SGGS).
+However, many of these terms have been used in the Gurbani as examples (ਹਵਾਲਾ), but explicitly with new meanings and understanding to fit the new spiritual paradigms of Sikhi or Gurmat (Giaan or Wisdom of the Sri Guru Granth Sahib, SGGS).

-Included in these terms is cycle of Birth and Death (or coming and going…).
+Included in these terms is cycle of Birth and Death (i.e., reincarnation or coming and going).

 - ਪੰਡਿਤ ਮੁਲਾਂ ਜੋ ਲਿਖਿ ਦੀਆ ॥ ਛਾਡਿ ਚਲੇ ਹਮ ਕਛੂ ਨ ਲੀਆ ॥੩॥: Whatever the Pandit and the Mullaan have written (the path of Karamkaand, Shariyat…), I have abandoned (all of that); I have not taken any of it ||3||. (sggs 1159).

 Furthermore, the Gurbani is written at the level of the mind — it’s for the mind to reflect upon it, understand it, and then live its Wisdom in daily life, here and now, not after death!

 In addition, the Gurbani’s mirror shows our mind its conditioned nature tainted with false ego-sense (Haumai), deception, doubt, falsehood, fraud, hypocrisy or Pakhand, duality, Bikaar (lust, anger, greed, etc.).